Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Experimental

-The superfluid density (the penetration depth) and the flux-flow resistivity were investigated by using a cavity perturbation technique in a microwave region.
-We used two cylindrical cavity resonators made of oxygen-free copper.
-Those resonators, operated in the TE$_{011}$ mode, have resonant properties of $(\omega_{\rm blank}/2\pi, Q_{\rm blank})=(19.6\ {\rm GHz}, 6.2\times10^4)$ and $(43.9\ {\rm GHz}, 2.6\times10^4)$ at $T=4.2\ {\rm K}$ and $B=0\ {\rm T}$ condition, where $\omega_{\rm blank}/2\pi$ and $Q_{\rm blank}$ are the resonant frequency and quality factor of the resonator without inserting a sample into the resonator.
-Pure FeSe single crystals (batch \#1 and \#2) were cut into the rectangular shape with typical dimensions of $0.4\times0.4\times0.1\ {\rm mm}^3$ and put at the center of the resonator.
-External magnetic fields ($0\ {\rm T}\leq B\leq8\ {\rm T}$) and microwave fields were applied parallel to the $c$ axis of the sample.
-From the shifts of the resonant frequency and the quality factor between with- and without sample conditions, we can obtain the microwave complex resistivity, $\tilde{\rho}$, of the sample as functions of temperature and magnetic field.
-The penetration depth, $\lambda(T)$, (superfluid density, $n_{\rm s}(T)\sim1/\lambda^2(T)$) can be obtained from $\tilde{\rho}$ measured in the zero-field limit.
-On the other hand, from the data measured under finite $B$, we can evaluate the flux-flow resistivity, $\rho_{\rm f}(T,B)$, and the crossover frequency, $\omega_{\rm cr}(T,B)/2\pi$, which characterize the crossover from a reactive response to a resistive response \cite{Gittleman1966}.
-Detailed information on analysis process were reported in previous reports \cite{Okada2015}.
+The flux-flow resistivity was investigated by using a cavity perturbation technique in a microwave region \cite{Klein1993}.
+We used two cylindrical cavity resonators made of oxygen-free copper operated in the TE$_{011}$ mode.
+Those resonators have resonant characteristics of $(\omega_{\rm blank}/2\pi, Q_{\rm blank})=(19.6\ {\rm GHz}, 6.2\times10^{4})$ and $(43.9\ {\rm GHz}, 2.6\times10^{4})$ under (4.2 K, 0 T) condition, where $\omega_{\rm blank}/2\pi$ and $Q_{\rm blank}$ are the resonant frequency and the quality factor of the resonator without inserting a sample into the resonator.
+Pure FeSe single crystals (batch \#1 and \#2) were cut into a rectangular shape with dimensions of $0.4\times0.4\times0.1\ {\rm mm}^3$ and placed at the center of the resonator by mounting on a sapphire rod with a diameter of 1 mm.
+External magnetic fields up to 8 T and weak microwave fields were applied parallel to the $c$ axis of the sample, producing a in-plane motion of vortices.
+The microwave surface impedance, $Z_{\rm s}=R_{\rm s}-{\rm i}X_{\rm s}$, can be obtained from the shifts of resonant frequency and quality factor between with- and without sample conditions;